Scifiler-sys/Java-Curriculum/Spring/Day2/Readme.md

     * Absolutely no code generation and no requirements for XML configuration (YAY)
     * Make an enterprise grade level project out of the box

+# What's an ORM?
+* Stands for Object Relational Mapper
+* The whole point is to simplify the transition from a database to a Java object
+* It will create SQL queries for you, it will map the info coming in from the database into a Java object for you, it will handle connection for you, and so on.
+* An ORM will map information from the database to Java object and vice versa.
 # Spring Data
 * It is a specific section of Spring that is all about database communication
 * It gives you several tools to interact with a data source and also several choices to which one you want to utilize